 (b) for a second or subsequent offence, not less than $200 or more than $2 000.

-125. Person not to obstruct, hinder etc. authorized person
+125. Person not to obstruct, hinder etc. authorised person

 A person shall not —

-(a) hinder or obstruct an authorized person exercising any power or performing any function conferred or imposed under this Part; or
+(a) hinder or obstruct an authorised person exercising any power or performing any function conferred or imposed under this Part; or

-(b) fail to comply with a direction given by an authorized person under this Part.
+(b) fail to comply with a direction given by an authorised person under this Part.

 Penalty: (a) for a first offence, not less than $150 or more than $1 000;